ESC180: Introduction to Computer Programming

 ESC180 is an introductory computer programming course.
 The course is taught with the assumption that students have no prior experience in programming.
 Python will be the only programming language used for this course.

-You’ll start by covering fundamental programming concepts.
-These include functions, conditional statements, syntax, and loops.
-You’ll then use these basic building blocks to create simple programs.
-Along the way, you’ll learn about features of computers and computer programming like binary number systems, and memory storage.
-For assignments, you’ll be writing your own code to practice the skills and theory you’ve learned in class.
+You’ll start by covering fundamental programming concepts, including functions, conditional statements, syntax, and loops.
+You’ll use these basic concepts to create simple programs, ultimately learn more advanced concepts such as Python data structures and recursion and be introduced to features of computers such as memory storage and time complexity.
+For assignments, you’ll be writing your own code for interesting applications, practicing the skills and theory from class.

 For experienced programmers, much of this course will be repetition.
-For less experienced or new programmers, this course will require some regular practice in order to build a new skill set.
+For newer programmers with less experience, this course will require regular practice to build a new skill set.

 Professor